doyun-gu/cs-labs/README.md

 ## Threading (8 Steps)

-Here are the 8 lab exercises, from basic thread creation to synchronisation and futures.
+This explains 8 steps from basic thread creation to synchronisation and futures.

 ### Step 1: Create and Joining a Thread